apache/spark/docs/configuration.md

 </tr>
 <tr>
   <td><code>spark.dynamicAllocation.executorIdleTimeout</code></td>
-  <td>600</td>
+  <td>600s</td>
   <td>
-    If dynamic allocation is enabled and an executor has been idle for more than this duration (in seconds), the executor will be removed.
+    If dynamic allocation is enabled and an executor has been idle for more than this duration, the executor will be removed.
 For more detail, see this
     <a href="job-scheduling.html#resource-allocation-policy">description</a>.
   </td>
 </tr>